 On Friday night our German VAT contacts shared the news that the German Ministry of Finance does not consider the EU TOMS rules to apply to businesses established outside the EU.
 This means that non-EU businesses (including those in the UK) would be required to register for German VAT and pay German output VAT when supplying travel taking place in Germany (i.e. those services which were previously subject to the standard rate of UK VAT on the margin under TOMS).
 We understand that German input VAT recovery would be permitted accordingly, subject to the normal input VAT recovery rules leaving the exposure essentially as VAT on the margin.
-At the moment, this is an opinion only and cases are expected to follow in due course to confirm fully.
-However, if confirmed, this would apply backdated from 1 January 2021 (which I am sure is just a coincidence...).
+This has now been confirmed to commence with effect from 31 December 2021.
+UPDATE on 2 December 2021 - we now understand this requirement for Germany to be postponed until 1 January 2023.

 We have no real information yet on how other member states may react, and whether they may follow suit.
 However, clearly this is an important development and gives a very real risk of VAT registrations in multiple EU member states for UK tour operators.

 This is the one TOMS risk we all were aware of following Brexit, but one which we hoped would not happen at least for some time.
 At the moment there is still a great deal of uncertainty and so we are not yet advising businesses to spend what I imagine may be considerable resources in confirming their position EU-wide.
 However, I would advise some prudence and planning, and taking steps to estimate the possible exposure.

 With this in mind, for those of you who sell travel services in the EU under TOMS, I would advise you to consider for each EU country in which your travel services take place: